Vedadiyan/gql/README.md

 # SQL Interpretation
 GQL relies on a modified version of the `sqlparser` package in the Vitess project.
 It is guaranteed to parse SQL code flawlessly.

-# SQL Interpretation
-GQL relies on  [sqlparser](https://github.com/Vedadiyan/sqlparser) which itself relies on [vitess](https://github.com/vitessio/vitess).
-For that reason, interpreting SQL code is done reliably and efficiently as vitess is a reliable database clustering system for horizontal scaling of MySQL through generalized sharding.

 # Usage
 You can use GQL to re-model JSON data structures so that they can be auto mapped to your desired data models.
 For instance, if you are writing a microservice that retrieves data from a third-party API, you can focus on modeling internal data structures while using GQL to re-shape the output of that API to match the internal data model.
 Once this is done, the output of GQL can be automatically mapped to the internal data model.